 Whiterock sees the importance of balancing plants and animals to have functioning ecosystems on all of our land and biological diversity is a key component to any ecosystem.
-An agriculture ecosystem looks very different than a native prairie, savanna, or wetland ecosystem but they all require a healthy diversity.
+An agriculture ecosystem looks very different than a native prairie, savanna, or wetland ecosystem but they all require healthy diversity.

 By alternating only between corn and beans, there are many missed opportunities to diversify the landscape.
 Plant species can be diversified by having additional crops included in the rotation; including diversified native prairie plantings for waterways and buffer strips compared to a monoculture; and utilizing various cover crops.
 Ecosystems also need animals.
-Ungulates such as bison created diversity in the prairies; cows create diversity in the ag fields.
+Ungulates such as bison create diversity in the prairies; cows create diversity in the farm fields.

 Benefits of livestock on the farm:

-Pasture is a great alternative to row crop.
-Especially for those acres that should not be row cropped because of erosion, drown out acres, or low nutrient values.
+Pasture is a great alternative to row crop, especially for those acres that should not be row cropped because of erosion, drown out acres, or low nutrient values.

 Pasture provides contiguous habitat and structure to attract various wildlife species.

 Livestock provide organic nutrient cycling when cattle are used on either stalk or cover crop feeding.